 At that moment, I was amazed.
 I let out a big sigh of adoration and couldn’t stop staring through the telescope.
-What I saw was one of the most beautiful things I even saw in real life.
-Of course, I recognized the shape from pictures, but seeing a miniature version through the telescope was just absolutely breath taking.
+What I saw was one of the most beautiful things I ever saw in real life.
+Of course, I recognized the shape from pictures, but seeing a miniature version through the telescope was just absolutely breathtaking.

 When I moved to the 2nd telescope, I was able to zoom in even closer.
 I felt so privileged to see such beauty.
 At that moment, I forgot about the time or the cold.
 I was in my happy place.
 From that moment on, I took my time glaring through the telescope and made sure each time I took a peek, to ask first what I would be seeing.

 As the tour ended, I even opted to take the last shuttle bus back into town, and was able to see Jupiter and Saturn!
 They were really tiny and a bit vague, but I saw the rings of Saturn for sure!

 We were able to take photographs of the moon and we saw the different colors of Jupiter.
 We could easily spot the 4 satellite moons of Jupiter and more cluster of stars.
 This night of stargazing in San Pedro de Atacama was just magical.

 Back home, I learned there are other Atacama Desert Stargazing tours in San Pedro de Atacama.
 Some offer explanations in other languages or only English.
 Others have indoor facilities which I would recommend over sitting outside for an hour.
 All tours offer a hot drink and some snacks in the middle of the tour.
 Most stargazing tours in San Pedro de Atacama last 2-3,5 hours.
 Because I took the last shuttle bus to town, my tour lasted for a full 4,5 hours.
 The tour dropped me off at my hostel so I didn’t have to walk back home in the middle of the night.